ramon-victor/freegpt-webui/README.md

 - [x] Create Docker support
 - [x] Auto Proxy
 - [x] Improve the Jailbreak functionality
-- [ ] Add the GPT-4 model
+- [X] Add the GPT-4 model
 - [ ] Enhance the user interface
 - [ ] Enable editing and creating Jailbreaks in the WebUI
 - [ ] Migrate the interface to React.js (?)

 ## Getting Started :white_check_mark:
-To get started with this project, you'll need to clone the repository and have [Python](https://www.python.org/downloads/) installed on your system.
+To get started with this project, you'll need to clone the repository and have [Python](https://www.python.org/downloads/) and
+[Node.js](https://nodejs.org/en/download) installed on your system.

 ### Cloning the Repository :inbox_tray:
 Run the following command to clone the repository: